 9. Keep up with Brexit

-If Brexit is likely to have a direct effect on the industry you want to join, keeping up to date with the relevant issues will help you show your commercial awareness.
+With the world focused on coronavirus, it may seem like a lifetime ago that Brexit dominated the headlines, but UK-EU talks are ongoing, even if over video link.
+Keeping up to date with the relevant issues and how they might affect the industry you want to join will help you show your commercial awareness.
 Our advice on how Brexit might affect your job hunt includes tips on how to approach the subject in your applications and interviews.

 Register with TARGETjobs and fill out your profile, if you haven’t done so already.
 This means employers can contact you directly about vacancies you would be a good match for.
 Do your research into employers and different career areas, and make sure you don’t miss out on applying for any graduate opportunities that appeal to you.